- Before The Race

 - Terms & Conditions

-How to fuel for a long one-day stage race like the Coronation Double Century
+How to fuel for a long one-day stage race like the Old Mutual Wealth Double Century

 The Double Century is a unique event for various reasons – not only is it a team race, but it’s also a time trial.

 For many recreational cyclists it represents the single biggest one-day effort faced all year, and the 202-kilometre loop from Swellendam, which includes the mammoth climbs of the Tradouw Pass and Op de Tradouw, will for many be their longest day on the bike.